Rogue-Frontier/Oblivia/README.md

 # Oblivia
 Oblivia is an experimental programming language that aims to do with objects what Lisp does with lists.
-Inspired by JavaScript, Oblivia takes the power of Lisp to the next level.
 Oblivia follows these ideas:
 - **Scopes = Objects**: In Oblivia, scopes have the power of objects.
   - Pass a scope to a function.
   - Name a variable or a member and it automatically becomes a key of the scope.